 Dr. Webster grew up in a small town in western Massachusetts.
 She says she was drawn to comparative medicine so that she could one day not only care for dogs and cats, but also solve problems in human medicine.
-After attending Cornell University's veterinary school and doing post-graduate work in liver disease at Tufts University School of Medicine, Dr. Webster now has a joint appointment that allows her to do just that: she teaches gastrointestinal and liver pharmacology, pathology and medicine to DVM students at the Cummings School and lectures graduate students at Tufts Sackler School in Boston.
+After attending Cornell University's veterinary school and doing post-graduate work in liver disease at Tufts University School of Medicine, Dr. Webster now has a joint appointment that allows her to do just that: she teaches gastrointestinal and liver pharmacology, pathology and medicine to DVM students at the Cummings School and lectures graduate students at Tufts Graduate School of Biomedical Sciences in Boston.

 It is hard to not be a great doctor in this environment, Dr. Webster says of the Cummings School.

 At the Foster Hospital for Small Animals, you have so many brilliant minds to work with and experts in every discipline.
 I love being able to do biomedical research one day, work with owners and their pets the next, and through it all still have the ability to train the next generation of veterinarians.